Calumet Specialty Products Partners (NASDAQ:CLMT) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Calumet Specialty Products Partners (NASDAQ:CLMT – Free Report) in a research note published on Tuesday morning.
+StockNews.com initiated coverage on shares of Calumet Specialty Products Partners (NASDAQ:CLMT – Free Report) in a research note issued to investors on Wednesday.
 The brokerage issued a hold rating on the oil and gas company’s stock.

-Several other brokerages have also weighed in on CLMT.
-HC Wainwright reissued a buy rating and set a $25.00 price objective on shares of Calumet Specialty Products Partners in a report on Monday, April 22nd.
-The Goldman Sachs Group cut their price target on Calumet Specialty Products Partners from $19.00 to $17.00 and set a buy rating for the company in a research note on Thursday, March 21st.
+Several other brokerages have also recently weighed in on CLMT.
+The Goldman Sachs Group dropped their price objective on Calumet Specialty Products Partners from $19.00 to $17.00 and set a buy rating for the company in a report on Thursday, March 21st.
+HC Wainwright restated a buy rating and issued a $25.00 price target on shares of Calumet Specialty Products Partners in a research report on Monday, April 22nd.

-Calumet Specialty Products Partners (NASDAQ:CLMT – Get Free Report) last announced its quarterly earnings data on Friday, February 23rd.
-The oil and gas company reported ($0.59) EPS for the quarter, missing the consensus estimate of ($0.19) by ($0.40).
-The business had revenue of $976.50 million for the quarter, compared to analyst estimates of $856.71 million.
-During the same quarter last year, the company posted ($0.21) earnings per share.
-The business’s revenue for the quarter was down 2.3% on a year-over-year basis.
-Research analysts expect that Calumet Specialty Products Partners will post -0.86 EPS for the current fiscal year.
+Calumet Specialty Products Partners (NASDAQ:CLMT – Get Free Report) last announced its earnings results on Friday, February 23rd.
+The oil and gas company reported ($0.59) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.19) by ($0.40).
+The business had revenue of $976.50 million for the quarter, compared to analysts’ expectations of $856.71 million.
+During the same quarter in the previous year, the firm posted ($0.21) EPS.
+The firm’s quarterly revenue was down 2.3% on a year-over-year basis.
+Sell-side analysts anticipate that Calumet Specialty Products Partners will post -0.86 EPS for the current year.

 Institutional Investors Weigh In On Calumet Specialty Products Partners

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-ICA Group Wealth Management LLC purchased a new position in shares of Calumet Specialty Products Partners in the fourth quarter valued at $116,000.
-Future Financial Wealth Managment LLC bought a new position in Calumet Specialty Products Partners in the 1st quarter worth about $119,000.
-PFG Investments LLC purchased a new position in Calumet Specialty Products Partners during the 1st quarter valued at about $155,000.
-Mcintyre Freedman & Flynn Investment Advisers Inc. bought a new stake in shares of Calumet Specialty Products Partners during the first quarter valued at about $171,000.
-Finally, Sapient Capital LLC purchased a new stake in shares of Calumet Specialty Products Partners in the fourth quarter worth about $188,000.
-Institutional investors own 34.41% of the company’s stock.
+Several hedge funds have recently modified their holdings of CLMT.
+ICA Group Wealth Management LLC acquired a new position in Calumet Specialty Products Partners in the 4th quarter worth about $116,000.
+Future Financial Wealth Managment LLC bought a new stake in shares of Calumet Specialty Products Partners during the first quarter worth about $119,000.
+PFG Investments LLC acquired a new position in shares of Calumet Specialty Products Partners in the first quarter valued at approximately $155,000.
+Sapient Capital LLC bought a new position in Calumet Specialty Products Partners in the 4th quarter valued at approximately $188,000.
+Finally, Deuterium Capital Management LLC acquired a new stake in Calumet Specialty Products Partners during the 1st quarter worth approximately $159,000.
+Institutional investors and hedge funds own 34.41% of the company’s stock.

 Calumet Specialty Products Partners Company Profile